 Key Takeaways

-The insights are based on reports from sources such as Betterhomes, the Colliers 2025 real estate report, and our own observations as an experienced real estate agency operating in Bali.
+If you’re considering investing in property in Bali or Dubai, you’re not alone.
+In this article, we compare both markets using 2025 performance data from sources like Betterhomes, the Colliers 2025 real estate report, and our own experience as a real estate agency operating in Bali.

 By the end of this article, you’ll have a clearer understanding of both markets before planning your next investment.
 Let’s get started.